 4.4 Changes in the moisture analogy

-When considering the second level of analogy of the 2Z-2MI method (Table 2), the candidates situations are not more numerous, as they are subsampled in the previously selected analogues, but the dates may have changed.
-In contrast to earlier, both a reduction and an increase of the RMSE criterion values are possible.
-Figure 7 shows an almost insignificant improvement of the RMSE values.
+When considering the second level of analogy of the 2Z-2MI method (Table 2), the N2 candidates situations are less numerous, as they are subsampled in the previously selected analogues, but their dates may have changed.
+In contrast to earlier, both a reduction or an increase of the RMSE analogy criterion values are possible.
+In fact, Figure 7 shows an almost insignificant improvement of the RMSE values.
 Unlike for the first level of analogy, the relative improvement of the RMSE values are distributed relatively symmetrically around zero, with improvements and losses of the same amplitude.
 Once again, the results for the other stations are similar.

 Figure 7: Synthesis of the changes in the RMSE criteria, due to the STW, for the Ulrichen station, depending on the ranks of the analogue. (top) Quantiles of the RMSE distributions with and without the STW. (bottom) Quantiles of the relative improvements of the RMSE criteria when using the STW.

 This result of a globally null improvement of the RMSE values does not mean that the 2Z-2MI method cannot be improved by the STW.
 It means that after the selection of the analogues situations in terms of the synoptic circulation, the new candidate dates do not allow to find better analogues in terms of moisture.
-However, the selected dates have changed in the first level of analogy, and thus also in the final selection, which can potentially improve the performance scores.
+However, the selected dates have changed in the first level of analogy, and thus also in the final selection, which can potentially improve the performance scores on the predictand.

 5 Impact on performance scores